bytearcher/gaze-run-interrupt/README.md

 ## Getting started

 You're starting a fresh new project.
-Clone the TypeScript Project Template repository with options: `--single-branch` to ignore any feature branches on GitHub and `--origin` to reserve _origin_ remote name for your own upstream repository.
+Clone the TypeScript Project Template repository with options: `--single-branch` to ignore any feature branches on GitHub.
+Then remove the 'origin' remote so that you can use it to set up your own upstream repository.

     git clone \
         --single-branch \
-        --origin typescript-project-template \
         https://github.com/bytearcher/typescript-project-template.git \
         <yourprojectname>
-    git branch --unset-upstream
+    cd <yourprojectname>
+    git remote remove origin

 Then init your upstream repository of choice, for example GitHub or Bitbucket.